cbedio/OpenScout/README.md

 ATMEGA controlls motors and motor drivers.
 ESP32 controls MQTT messages, and translates them into motor control commands.

-### Added a new Lead-acid battery to power arduino and ESP32.
+### Battery adjustments
-The orignal Lead-acid battery powers the 4 motors and their drivers.
+Increased the capacity of the secondary battery (that powers the arduino ATMEGA and ESP32)

 ### Control software
 MQTT communication and Twist to JSON code has been tested by modulating LED intensities to prove core concept,